3 Signs of Endocannabinoid Deficiency

 You’ve heard about CBD and stress.
 But did you know stress could potentially be a factor in endocannabinoid deficiency syndrome?
 While stress responses are often useful to quickly react to threats and staying alive from danger, remaining in a heightened state of stress can lead to some harmful effects.
 During stressful situations, the body reduces its levels of the anandamide endocannabinoid.

-Your body also increases the level of the 2-AG endocannabinoid during this time to weaken pain perception and trigger memory to help flee from stressful situations and to evade other dangers.
-But being in this state for prolonged periods may indicate endocannabinoid system deficiency and your ECS producing too much or not enough of either endocannabinoid.
+Your body also increases the level of the 2-AG endocannabinoid during this time to weaken pain perception and trigger memory to help flee from stressful environments and to evade other dangers.
+But being in this state for prolonged periods may indicate endocannabinoid system deficiency and your ECS might be producing too much or not enough of either endocannabinoid.

 You and Your Endocannabinoid System: How to Maintain Regularity